TZstatsADS/ads-spring2023-project2-group9/doc/a_note_on_contributions.md

 Generated the URL of the App.

 + Hongyan Zhou:

 Designed the idea of this project, and found all the needed data;

 Managed and listed out the workflow and the look of this Shiny App;

-Wrangled traffic data to generate morningtraffic.csv, eveningtraffic.csv and all the plots in Traffic section;
+Wrangled traffic data to generate *morningtraffic.csv*, *eveningtraffic.csv* and all the plots in Traffic section;

 Helped to visualize restaurant data in Grade A Restaurant section;